MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Guillotine Regularization: Improving Deep Networks Generalization by Removing their Head. [[paper]](https://arxiv.org/abs/2206.13378)
+  - Florian Bordes, Randall Balestriero, Quentin Garrido, Adrien Bardes, Pascal Vincent.
+  - Key Word: Pre-training; Self-Supervion; Fine-tuning; Regularization; Out-of-Distribution Generalization.
+  - <details><summary>Digest</summary> One unexpected technique that emerged in recent years consists in training a Deep Network (DN) with a Self-Supervised Learning (SSL) method, and using this network on downstream tasks but with its last few layers entirely removed.
+This usually skimmed-over trick is actually critical for SSL methods to display competitive performances.
+For example, on ImageNet classification, more than 30 points of percentage can be gained that way.
+This is a little vexing, as one would hope that the network layer at which invariance is explicitly enforced by the SSL criterion during training (the last layer) should be the one to use for best generalization performance downstream.
+But it seems not to be, and this study sheds some light on why.
+This trick, which we name Guillotine Regularization (GR), is in fact a generically applicable form of regularization that has also been used to improve generalization performance in transfer learning scenarios.
+In this work, through theory and experiments, we formalize GR and identify the underlying reasons behind its success in SSL methods.

+- Gated Domain Units for Multi-source Domain Generalization. [[paper]](https://arxiv.org/abs/2206.12444)
+  - Simon Föll, Alina Dubatovka, Eugen Ernst, Martin Maritsch, Patrik Okanovic, Gudrun Thäter, Joachim M. Buhmann, Felix Wortmann, Krikamol Muandet.
+  - Key Word: Multi-Source Domain Generalization; Invariant Elementary Distributions.
+  - <details><summary>Digest</summary> Distribution shift (DS) is a common problem that deteriorates the performance of learning machines.
+To overcome this problem, we postulate that real-world distributions are composed of elementary distributions that remain invariant across different domains.
+We call this an invariant elementary distribution (I.E.D.) assumption.
+This invariance thus enables knowledge transfer to unseen domains.
+To exploit this assumption in domain generalization (DG), we developed a modular neural network layer that consists of Gated Domain Units (GDUs).
+Each GDU learns an embedding of an individual elementary domain that allows us to encode the domain similarities during the training.
+During inference, the GDUs compute similarities between an observation and each of the corresponding elementary distributions which are then used to form a weighted ensemble of learning machines.

 - On Certifying and Improving Generalization to Unseen Domains. [[paper]](https://arxiv.org/abs/2206.12364) [[code]](https://github.com/akshaymehra24/CertifiableDG)
   - Akshay Mehra, Bhavya Kailkhura, Pin-Yu Chen, Jihun Hamm.
   - Key Word: Certified Domain Generalization; Distributionally Robust Optimization.